TEN-framework/ten-turn-detection/README.md

 TEN Turn Detection categorizes user's text into three key states:

-Finished: A finished utterance where the user has expressed a complete thought and expects a response.
+**finished**: A finished utterance where the user has expressed a complete thought and expects a response.
 Example: "Hey there I was wondering can you help me with my order"

-Wait: An ambiguous utterance where the system cannot confidently determine if more speech will follow.
+**wait**: An ambiguous utterance where the system cannot confidently determine if more speech will follow.
 Example: "This conversation needs to end now"

-Unfinished: A clearly unfinished utterance where the user has momentarily paused but intends to continue speaking.
+**unfinished**: A clearly unfinished utterance where the user has momentarily paused but intends to continue speaking.
 Example: "Hello I have a question about"

 These three classification states allow the TEN system to create natural conversation dynamics by intelligently managing turn-taking, reducing awkward interruptions while maintaining conversation flow.